jedwards27/Gaggle/goose-team_protocol.md

 ## 5. Communication Best Practices

 - Identify yourself with your agent ID at the start of a conversation.
+  - When using the `goose-team__add_message` tool, always use your assigned agent id as the `senderId`.
+  - Specify your current role in you message content.
 - Acknowledge receipt of messages or tasks.
 - Maintain context by referencing prior messages or task IDs.
 - Signal waiting periods: if instructed to wait, use the `goose-team__agent_wait` tool by specifying the number of seconds.